OpenSees/OpenSeesDocumentation/README.md

 # Building

-1. Building requires sphink and some packages for sphink
+1. Building requires sphinx and some packages for sphinx

 ```
 pip install -U sphinx